Electron scale magnetic holes generation driven by Whistler-to-Bernstein mode conversion in fully kinetic plasma turbulence: Results

-Hence, the analysis outlined above suggests that the longitudinal electric field fluctuations of the Bernstein-like mode, combined with the local magnetic field, produce filamentary $\textbf{E}\times\textbf{B}$ drift currents that are responsible for the development of the chain of electron scale vortices.
+Hence, the analysis outlined above suggests that the longitudinal electric field fluctuations of the Bernstein-like mode, combined with the local magnetic field, produce filamentary $\textbf{E}\times\textbf{B}$ drift currents that are responsible for the development of the chain of electron scale vortices as it is illustrated in Figure \ref{fig:vortices_ilustration}.
 As discussed in previous sections, this sequence of vortices finally merges into a bigger vortex that reduces the local magnetic field, ultimately evolving into the fully developed electron scale MH shown and discussed in section 3.1.
+It is important to note that, due to vortex merging, the size of the magnetic hole is twice the wavelength of the waves that drive its formation.
+Therefore, the scale of the magnetic hole depends not only on the wavelength of the fluctuations that generate it, but also on the competition between vortex merging and the background turbulence dynamics, where the latter tends to destroy the magnetic depressions and peaks produced by the wave, as shown in Figure \ref{fig:Bernstein_and_VortexMerging}.